Ozqn0/operating-systems-labs/example-01/example-01.md

 - The program prints "Hello" followed by a line indicating the number of bytes written (usually `value of n is 5`).
 - The program then waits for input from stdin.
 Type up to 30 characters and press Enter; the program echoes back the bytes you typed.

-Notes:
-- Keep all comments and documentation in English.
-- The example uses low-level POSIX read/write; it will run on UNIX-like systems (Linux, macOS).
-On Windows, you need a POSIX-compatible environment (e.g., WSL or Cygwin) for the same behavior.